CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 The "smarthost" has to be set to enable the smarthost feature, and should contain the hostname of the server that you want to redirect the email to.
-The other "smarthost-*" options are optional, and can be used if you the target smarthost uses a different port than the default one (default is 25), and if the smarthost requires authentication.
+The other "smarthost-*" options are optional, and can be used if the target smarthost uses a different port than the default one (default is 25), and if the smarthost requires authentication.